-If you have more than one COM radio that is capable of communicating with SkyView, only the primary COM radio's status information will be displayed in the Top Bar.
+If you have more than one COM radio that can communicate with SkyView, only the primary COM radio's status information will be displayed in the Top Bar.
 Additionally, only the primary radio will receive airports or frequencies from SkyView when SkyView's TUNE or APT>COM buttons are used.

-However, if your second COM radio is a Dynon SV-COM- X25/X83/C25, all of its control-panel based features work just like the primary radio's.
+However, if your second COM radio is from Dynon, all its control-panel based features work just like the primary radio's.
 In other words, you can still use the APT button to load airports, the TWR/GND/ATIS/ATC buttons to tune frequencies, and airport/station types are reverse-looked up when you manually tune the second radio.